Agile Team’s represent those who provide direct value to one, or more Agile Customers.

 - Minimise Product/Service waste to increase overall value potential.

-- Plan, execute and analyse collected data from value-based experiments.
+- Plan, execute and analyse collected data from customer-value experiments.

-- Develop competencies to ensure upcoming Backlog tasks can be completed on time.
+- Develop competencies to ensure Backlog items can be completed on time.

 - Conduct frequent retrospectives to enhance the realisation of the Product/Service Vision.